 Ownership, maintenance, repair, and upgrades of the fiber connection could be performed by any of these potential partners.
 In the case of a potential partnership between Astound Broadband Powered by Wave and Valley Internet, maintenance, repair, and upgrades of the tower could be handled by Valley Internet, and Valley Internet has additionally offered to waive labor.
-Ownership, maintenance, repair, and upgrades of the backhaul fiber connection could be performed by a fiber internet service provider, such as Astound Broadband Powered by Wave. services in this area, given they have fiber service in the vicinity.
+Ownership, maintenance, repair, and upgrades of the backhaul fiber connection could be performed by a fiber internet service provider, such as Astound Broadband Powered by Wave.
+AT&T has also expressed interest in providing both fiber and fixed wireless services in this area, given they have fiber service in the vicinity.
 Interdependencies The fixed wireless portion of this project will require permission from the operators of the Voice of America Radio Tower to build a fixed wireless tower on its roof.
 Potential Funding Opportunities 70% of this project may be eligible to be funded by the CASF Broadband Infrastructure Grant Account, with the remaining costs funded by private matching from the ISP partner.
 This project may also be eligible for BEAD funding (dependent on pending grant guidelines).
 This project may be eligible for the Last Mile Federal Funding Account with 110/130 potential points.
 30 Target Outcomes The project would pass ~388 buildings and connect ~987 residents, at a cost per passing of \$979 - \$1,956 Cost \$379,790 - \$758,785 Cost breakdown given on the next page.